farhanx/Pii-Personally-Identifieable-Identities-Web-3.0-Verification-/ClientDAPP/Readme.md

 ` > ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin "[\"https://localhost:80\"]"
 `
+Here https://localhost:80\ is the DAPP which needs the access to the ipfs API.

 2 - The main DAPP code is written in index.html file.
 The same html file has the web3 code and all releavent JS code for any transaction using MetaMask.